Hanover MA Homes & Real Estate

 Route 53 or Washington Street is bustling with businesses including fast food and sit-down restaurant options from Greek to Italian to Asian cuisine.
 Hanover Crossing is an in-process, open-air shopping center replacing the old Hanover Mall that will have ample parking.
 Merchant’s Row is a smaller outdoor shopping center with food and retail shops.

-If you want something for the whole family, Starland recreational center is the place to be.
+If you want something for everyone, Starland recreational center is the place to be.
 There’s mini-golf, go-karts, laser tag, bumper cars, arcade games, rock walls, batting cages, organized team sports, and fitness classes.
 You can host parties there and they run school vacation programs.
 They also have a snack bar, coffee shop, and a restaurant for food and drink in between activities.
 They organize adult leagues and pick-up games as well.
 There is a South Shore YMCA location not far from Washington Street for other sports and fitness options.

 Briggs Stable near the center of town offers riding lessons and boarding and hosts horse shows.